 25 Sep 1937

 ww2dbaseOn 25 Sep 1937, the Japanese reached Pingxingguan.
 Taking advantage of the Great Wall gate's placement, Lin's 6,000-strong Communist division ambushed the Japanese troops passing in the narrow road fifteen feet below it.
 The ambushed was triggered at dawn at great losses to the Japanese, and at noon attacks were launched against the Japanese center and rear.
 At the end of the battle, the Communists inflicted 400 to 500 casualties amongst the Japanese, while suffering 400 casualties themselves.
-Over 100 trucks laden with weapons, ammunition, and other supplies were captured by the Chinese.
-While this battle had no strategic importance, this was the first (and would turn out to be the only) victory achieved by the Communists, thus it was used heavily in Chinese Communist propaganda.
-After the war, Japanese blamed the loss at Pingxingguan to "victory disease," where Japanese officers were too proud and too careless after the string of successes they had experienced in China thus far.
+Over 100 trucks laden with weapons, ammunition, and other supplies were captured by the Communists.
+This created a great boost in morale for the Communists, as it was the first (and the last) victory achieved by the Communists, but it contributed little strategic importance.
+After the war, Communist propaganda would dramatically inflate the importance of this battle.
+Japanese analysis after the war blamed this loss on the "victory disease," where Japanese officers were too proud and too careless after the string of successes they had experienced in China thus far.

 ww2dbaseBattle of Xinkou